Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Results

 \subsection{Pretraining Variance}

 In the previous section, we found substantial variance in the performance of \vl \berts across $10$ fine-tuning runs.
 We now investigate if the pretraining phase is similarly affected by different runs.
-Here, each model in our controlled setup is pretrained $10$ times and fine-tuned once on four tasks: VQAv2, RefCOCO+, NLVR2, and Flickr30K image--text retrieval. \cref{fig:pretrain} shows violin plots for each task.
-We start by noting that our first pretraining run (\cref{tab:controlled}) of \lxmert was the worst one (its text retrieval recall on Flickr30K is $10$ points lower than its mean.
-We also confirm that \lxmert does not fully converge in $10$ epochs, and that its task performance shows the largest variance among the tested \vl \berts.
+Here, each model in our controlled setup is pretrained $10$ times and fine-tuned once on four tasks: VQAv2, RefCOCO+, NLVR2, and Flickr30K image--text retrieval.
+By varying the seed, we modify training data order as well as all the layers that are not initialised from BERT (e.g., the visual embeddings, the masked object classification head and the ITM head in single-stream models). \cref{fig:pretrain} shows violin plots for each task.
+We start by noting that our first pretraining run (\cref{tab:controlled}) of \lxmert was the worst one (its text retrieval recall on Flickr30K is $10$ points lower than its mean).
+We also confirm that \lxmert has slower convergence rate, with its task performance after $10$ epochs showing the largest variance among the \vl \berts we tested.
 On the other hand, we find that some of these architectures are less prone to variance caused by pretraining seed, such as \vilbert for VQA and retrieval tasks, and \uniter for referring expression.
-Nevertheless, the performance of all of these models can vary by more than $1$ point in several tasks solely due to random initialization.
+Nevertheless, the performance of all of these models can vary by more than $1$ point in several tasks solely due to random initialisation.